 - Poor appetite

 As the hairball blockage grows, you may notice swelling or a lump around the stomach or throat.

 Usually, a cat will vomit the hairball out to remove it from its body.
-Hairballs are not round, but are thin and elongate.
-Cats have a narrow esophagus.
-Therefore, the hairball will form into a tube-like structure on its way out.
+Hairballs are thin and elongated.
+Cats have a narrow esophagus, which means that the hairball will form into a tube-like structure on its way out.

-Furthermore, even if your cat did not have any hairballs when it was a kitten, it can develop hairballs later on.
-This is completely normal as cats become more skilled in grooming as they grow older and are thus, likely to catch more fur.
+Even if your cat didn’t have any hairballs when it was a kitten, it could develop hairballs later in life.
+This is normal as cats become more skilled in grooming as they grow older and are likely to catch more fur.

-On your veterinary visit, expect to answer questions regarding your cat’s medical history, as well as the frequency of hairballs.
-Your cat is coughing up hairballs when you notice any vomit containing pieces of hair, along with fluid and food.
-Symptoms such as loss of appetite, frequent vomiting and lethargy may indicate an intestinal blockage and should be treated immediately.
+If your cat coughs up hairballs, you may notice vomit containing pieces of hair along with fluid and food.
+Symptoms such as loss of appetite, frequent vomiting, and lethargy may indicate that there’s an intestinal blockage.

-Your vet may order radiographs and blood test to determine whether your cat is suffering from an intestinal blockage.
-If you notice any signs of intestinal blockage, take your cat to the vet immediately as this condition could be life-threatening if left untreated.
-Surgical removal is the only option if your cat is suffering from a lethal case of intestinal blockage caused by hairballs.
+Your vet may order radiographs and a blood test to determine whether your cat has an intestinal blockage.
+Surgical removal is the only option if your cat has an intestinal blockage due to hairballs.

-Given a cat’s finicky nature, especially towards its demanding grooming routine, there isn’t much you can do to prevent hairballs in your cat completely.
-However, there are ways you can reduce the number of hairballs your cat produces.
+Due to a cat’s demanding grooming routine, there isn’t much you can do to prevent hairballs completely.
+However, you can reduce the amount of dead hair on your cat.